subhead/planter/README.md

 # planter
-planter is an Temperatur and humidity monitor and logger.
+planter is an temperatur and humidity monitor and logger.